1 / 1

 Read More

-What About The May 2025 Election?
+What About the June 7, 2025 Joint Runoff Election?

-Election Day is Saturday, May 3, 2025.
+Election Day is Saturday, June 7, 2025.

-You must register to vote by Thursday, April 3.
+You must register to vote by May 8.
 Make a plan to vote and vote early!

-Early voting starts on Tuesday, April 22 and ends on Tuesday, April 29.
+Early voting starts on Tuesday, May 27 and ends on Tuesday, June 3.

 Go to your County Elections website to check your registration status.
 Check that your registration is in Active status.
 If you are in Suspense status, you can update your voter address online.
 You can still vote if you are in Suspense status, but it's quick to update your voter record online.